CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • A feeling of swelling in the fingers, even if they don’t appear swollen

 It’s normal for pregnancy carpal tunnel symptoms to come and go, notes Petrie.
+Experiencing numbness in hands during pregnancy while sleeping is not uncommon, he adds.
 “Carpal tunnel symptoms may be worse at night because many people sleep with bent wrists, which can exacerbate symptoms,” he says.
 He adds that unlike the general population, pregnant people often notice symptoms in both hands.
 This happens because pregnancy carpal tunnel is a result of hormonal changes rather than repetitive strain injuries.

 Related Video